demitry/az-204/Theory/Course/Section 11 - Monitor, troubleshoot, and optimize Azure solutions.md

 ```

 ## Optimizing Content Delivery [249]

+Optimize the content delivery and performance

+Web App (Central US location)

+Users - across the World

+How do users across the world get a seamless experience when it comes to delivery of application content?

+- **Azure Content Delivery Network Service**

+- **Redis Cahce**

+SQL Server database

+Fetching data from the disk - delay

+Each machine has fast cache memory

+Impossible to store all data in fast memory, just frequently accessed data

+Web App => Redis (faster memory) <=> Azure SQL Database

 ## What is Azure Cache for Redis [250]
 ## Lab - Creating the Cache [251]
 ## Lab - Azure Redis Data types [252]